qwertie/ecsharp/lemp/lemp-pattern-matching.md

 			SizeIsOK(w, h);
 	}

+### Assigning to an existing variable with `ref` ###

+You can use `ref variable` instead of `$variable` to assign a value to an existing variable rather than creating a new variable.
+For consistency with the `matchCode` macro introduced in the [previous article](lemp-code-gen-and-analysis.html), `$(ref variable)` is also accepted.

+### Rationales ###

+That reminds me: why do you think the syntax for creating a new variable in `case` is `$x` instead of, say, `var x`?
+Partially it's because `var x` would, in general, not be permitted by the parser, but it's also because the `matchCode` macro also uses the `$x` syntax, and `var x` usually isn't even _possible_ in the context of `matchCode`.

+It's also fair to ask why you have to write `case $x is Foo` instead of simply `case x is Foo`.
+In fact, initially I did support the latter syntax (because Rust works similarly), but soon afterward I decided to drop support.
+There are three reasons:

+  1. `$x` is easier to spot, so people reading the code can more easily see the point where `x` is created.
+  2. `$x` is consistent with the syntax of `matchCode`.
+  3. If you write `777 is Foo` or `Foo.Bar is Foo`, the left-hand side is interpreted as an equality test.
+Thus `x is Foo` would have been a special case, and it would arguably be surprising if `x is Foo` and `x.y is Foo` did fundamentally different things.

 ### Standalone ranges and `in` operator ###

 The `..<`, `...`, and `in` operators are not limited to `match`.
 You can use them in ordinary expressions, like this: